dib-lab/khmer-protocols/mrnaseq/index.rst

 <http://khmer-protocols.readthedocs.org/>`__ for the latest released
 version.

+This protocol assumes that you have short-insert paired-end Illumina reads.

+.. @CTB TODO: list software we are using, and publications.

 Special thanks to Dr. Joshua Rosenthal for his help in developing this, and to Dr. Leslie Babonis for her feedback on various problems!